-In February 2019, Kosmos and BP signed Carry Advance Agreements with the national oil companies of Mauritania and Senegal which obligate us separately to finance the respective national oil company's share of certain development costs incurred through first gas production for Greater Tortue Ahmeyim Phase 1, currently projected in 2023.
-Kosmos' share for the two agreements combined is up to \$239.7 million, which is to be repaid with interest through the national oil companies' share of future revenues.
-As of December 31, 2020 and 2019, the balance due from the national oil companies was \$96.3 million, and \$27.4 million, respectively, which is classified as Long-term receivables in our consolidated balance sheets.
+In February 2019, Kosmos signed Carry Advance Agreements with the national oil companies of Mauritania and Senegal obligating us to finance a portion of the respective national oil company's share of certain development costs incurred through first gas production for Greater Tortue Ahmeyim Phase 1, currently projected in the third quarter of 2023.
+Kosmos' share for the two agreements combined is currently estimated at approximately \$240.0 million, which is to be repaid with interest through the national oil companies' share of future revenues.
+As of December 31, 2021 and 2020, the balance due from the national oil companies was \$145.2 million, and \$96.3 million, respectively, which is classified as Long-term receivables in our consolidated balance sheets.
+Interest income on the long-term notes receivable was \$7.1 million, \$3.8 million and \$0.5 million for the years ended December 31, 2021, 2020 and 2019, respectively.